 Check that we accept your pension

-You can transfer from an existing registered pension plan into your Aviva Pension.
+You can transfer from an existing registered pension plan into a new Aviva Pension.
 We don’t accept the following:

 - Defined contribution pensions with any other safeguarded benefits or guarantees if the value is over £30,000